✨ Enhanced Interactive

 Learning Point: As urine output increases, ketones (β-hydroxybutyrate, acetoacetate) are lost in urine.
 These represent "potential bicarbonate" that would normally be metabolized back to HCO₃⁻.
 Their urinary loss creates normal anion gap metabolic acidosis despite clearing the high anion gap.
 This is why LR may be preferred when bicarbonate is low.

-📚 Reference: DKA Acid-Base Evolution
+📚 Reference: Mixed Disorders & DKA Evolution

 10